-Innovation Fund Denmark (InnovationsFonden) has approved that the ICROFS-secretariat will be performing the scientific evaluation of the projects based on input from an international panel of researchers, which has been approved by Innovation Fund Denmark, cf. the Fund's model 1 for scientific evaluation.
+Innovation Fund Denmark (InnovationsFonden) has approved that the ICROFS-secretariat will be performing the scientific evaluation of the projects, based on input from an international panel of researchers, which has been approved by Innovation Fund Denmark, cf. the Fund's model 1 for scientific evaluation.
 The Innovation Fund Denmark (InnovationsFonden) make their final assessment of the scientific quality on the basis of the evaluation performed by the international expert panel.
 If the scientific quality is not considered eligible for support, the project cannot receive a grant.
 If the scientific quality is considered eligible for support, the ICROFS-board will use the other comments from the panel as part of the basis for their decision.

 The international expert panel evaluates the application based on two main criteria: 1.
-The scientific quality (Form E), and 2.
-The project participants' research qualifications.
+The scientific quality (Form A: A21 and Form B), and 2.
+The project participants' research qualifications (Form A: A19-1 and CVs as well as A21-5).

-- 1. The scientific evaluation of the application is based on three criteria: - Quality of concept and objectives - Progress beyond the state-of-the-art - Quality and effectiveness of the scientific and technological methodology and associated work plan - 2.
+- 1. The scientific evaluation of the application is based on three criteria: - Sound concept13 and quality of objectives - Progress beyond the state-of-the-art - Quality and effectiveness of the scientific and technological methodology and associated work plan - 2.
 The project participants' research qualifications are based on two criteria: - Quality and relevant experience of the individual participants - Quality of the consortium as a whole (including complementarity, balance)